 I was thinking this morning about what it must be like to be my husband: a white English person who has never had his right to be in the country of his birth questioned.
 Within living memory, his family has probably never asked themselves: what happens if this country becomes no longer safe for us? […]

-An update - 8 months ago
+An update - one year ago

 Just a brief post to say Happy New Year and apologise for the radio silence here!
 I’ve been travelling, as you’ll have seen if you follow me on Instagram or Facebook, and I’ve also been working on my book.
 This is a follow-up to Sorcerer to the Crown and it’s not going to be out […]